 We found out that transcript and protein levels for P53 in the normal eye were highest at E17 and 18, respectively.
 However, both P53 transcript and protein precipitously dropped thereafter, and no protein was detected on immunoblots after P3.
 Immunohistochemistry (IHC) analysis of the developing eye showed that P53 is abundantly expressed at E18 in all layers of the retinal neuroblast.

 To determine the role of P53, if any, in the adult retina, we utilize the super P53 mouse that over-expresses P53 driven by its endogenous promoter.
 We also generated transgenic mice that over-express P53 in retinal photoreceptors.

 Overexpression of P53 early in development in the super P53 mouse led to increased developmental retinal apoptosis that ultimately resulted in retinal structure that lacks several layers of photoreceptors.
 However, there were no structural or functional effects in the postmitotic retina suggesting that the transgene was regulated in a manner similar to the endogenous gene.

-Expression in transgenic mice with the P53 gene driven by the human interphotoreceptor retinoid binding protein (IRBP) promoter was limited to the photoreceptors and led to increased developmental apoptosis as well.
-Since P53 expression continued into adulthood, photoreceptor degeneration continued past the developmental stages and was transgene steady state levels-dependent.
+In another line of transgenic mice, expression of P53 was driven by the human interphotoreceptor retinoid binding protein (IRBP) promoter which is limited to the photoreceptors.
+P53 over-expression led to increased developmental apoptosis as well.
+Since P53 expression continued into adulthood, photoreceptor degeneration continued past the developmental stages and was transgene levels-dependent.
 Combined, these results strongly support a role for P53 in apoptosis of retinal cells during development.
 However, the most interesting finding is that certain genes that are only expressed in differentiated retinal cells are regulated by P53.
 This result demonstrates a role for P53 in the postmitotic retina other than in the regulation of cell cycle.